 This is known as a bad credit loan - not the ideal way to borrow money for your new home.
 If you've struggled to repay loans in the past higher interest rates on a large property loan might be a recipe for disaster.

-Instead it's best to be smart and know where you stand by ordering your one free credit report from Equifax, or investing in a credit alert credit to help you stay aware of your status at all times.
+Instead it's best to be smart and know where you stand by ordering your one free Equifax credit report, or investing in a credit alert credit to help you stay aware of your status at all times.

 Can I correct my credit report?